Meet Dr. Wong

 Dr. Wong is certified by the American Board of Ophthalmology and is a member of the American Academy of Ophthalmology, American Society of Retinal Specialists, Association for Research in Vision and Ophthalmology, Diabetic Retinopathy Collaborative Research Network, Club Vit, Pacific Retina Club and is a founding member and program chair of the Third Coast Retina Club.
 In 2010 Dr. Wong was appointed by his peers to serve as President of the Austin Ophthalmological Society.
 Additionally, he has been recognized in Austin Monthly magazine’s “Top Doctors” as well Texas Monthly’s “Best Doctors” lists.
 Recently, in 2018, he was elected to the prestigious Retina Society.

 He has authored over 35 published works in peer-reviewed journals and book chapters and currently serves as an editor for the journals Retina, the Journal of Vitreoretinal Diseases, and Retinal Cases & Brief Reports.
 His clinical research has allowed him to be a part of another 70+ scientific publications.
-He is a clinical assistant professor at the Dell Medical School at the University of Texas-Austin, Texas A&M Health Science Center, and in the Department of Ophthalmology at the University of Texas Medical Branch at Galveston.
+He serves as Affiliate Faculty at the Dell Medical School at the University of Texas-Austin, Texas A&M Health Science Center, and in the Department of Ophthalmology at the University of Texas Medical Branch at Galveston.
 He also serves as a mentor for the Health Career Mentorship Program at the University of Texas at Austin.

 Before becoming a retina specialist, Dr. Wong made a living playing acoustic bass in a jazz quintet.
 These days, he enjoys playing golf, traveling, cooking, and raising his two daughters with his wife, Emily.